walterhiggins/WMPJS/book-outline.md

 ![](img/BluePlatonicDice.png)

 In this recipe we'll build on the code written in the previous recipe to let us roll a dice of any number of sides.
 Sometimes we want a random number that doesn't fit in the range 1 to 6.
 Ideally we'd like our virtual dice module to return a random number for any range we give it.
 We're going to take our 6-sided dice from the earlier recipe and enhance it so it can change shape to any number of sides like the multi-sided dice used in some table-top and role-playing games.

+If we wanted to expand on what we've already done to support dices of 4, 6 and 8 sides we might write new functions for each dice...

+    var rollSixSided = function(){
+	  ...
+	};
+	var rollFourSided = function(){
+	  ...
+	};
+	var rollEightSided = function(){
+	  ...
+	};
+	exports.rollSixSided = rollSixSided;
+	exports.rollFourSided = rollFourSided;
+	exports.rollEightSided = rollEightSided;
+    ...

+... and so on.
+That would be time-consuming, repetitive and laborious, and the whole point of programming is to **make the computer do the work!**.
+The problem with this approach (apart from being time-consuming to type) is that every time we want to support a new type of dice - say 10, 12 and 20 sided dice - we have to write a new function.
+If we wanted to simulate the roll of a 24 sided dice, we'd have to write *yet another* function.
+Fortunately there's a better way.

+What if, when we call the *roll()* function, we could tell the function how many sides the dice has and the *roll()* function behaved accordingly?
+If we could say 'Hey throw a 6-sided dice' or 'Hey throw a 20-sided dice' and *roll* would do the right thing (return a random number between 0 and 5 for the first call and return a random number between 0 and 19 for the second call).
+This is where *Parameters* come in.

+*Parameters* provide a way to give some instructions to functions.
+We've already been using parameters in earlier code examples.
+In an earlier recipe we used the *console.log* function and passed it a parameter.
+Try issuing the following statements at the server console window:

+    js console.log('Hello world');

+You should see the message 'Hello world' appear in your server window.
+'Hello world' is the instruction (or *parameter* to use the formal term) you gave to the *console.log* function when you ran it.
+Try again with the following command:

+    js console.log( 5 + 9 );

+You should see '14' appear in your server window.
+The expression `5 + 9` is the parameter you gave to *console.log* and the *console.log* function just printed the resulting value.
+An important point: console.log did not do the math, that was done just before the function was called so the parameter which *console.log* received was 14.
+It had no knowledge of the math that was done before it was called - console.log only saw 14, it did not see `5 + 9`.
+The *console.log* function is commonly used for *logging*.
+Logging is the practice of printing output to screen usually for the purpose of debugging or better understanding your code's behaviour.

+Just as *console.log* and many other functions can take parameters, we can write our own functions so that they take parameters when they are called.
+Let's take a look at a slightly modified version of the code from the previous recipe.
+You don't have to type this code, I just want to highlight some changes:

+@@listing dice_v2.js

+The above code is similar to code from the previous recipe except I declare a new variable called *sides* and the number 6 is assigned to it.
+On the following line the math used is `result = result * sides` instead of `result = result * 6` as in the previous recipe.
+So all we've done is create a new variable called *sides* to store the number of sides.
+This function behaves absolutely the same as the previous recipe.
+But what if we could somehow change the value of the *sides* variable before each call to *roll* ?
+Let's change the code once more:

+@@listing dice_v3.js

+Can you spot the difference?
+I removed the `var sides = 6;` statement and put a new name `sides` between the function's curly brackets.
+The `sides` variable is no longer a private variable and is instead a parameter.
+Because it's a parmeter we can say what it should be each time we call the *roll* function.
+The following diagram illustrates the changes the function has just undergone.

 ### Parameters deep-dive
 ### more on comments